Georg Solti: Later years

-In addition to his tenure in Chicago Solti was music director of the Orchestre de Paris from 1972 to 1975.
-From 1979 until 1983 he was also principal conductor of the London Philharmonic Orchestra.
+In addition to his tenure in Chicago, Solti was music director of the Orchestre de Paris from 1972 to 1975.
+From 1979 until 1983, he was also principal conductor of the London Philharmonic Orchestra.
 He continued to expand his repertoire.
-With the London Philharmonic he performed many of Elgar's major works in concert and on record.
+With the London Philharmonic, he performed many of Elgar's major works in concert and on record.
 Before performing Elgar's two symphonies, Solti studied the composer's own recordings made more than 40 years earlier, and was influenced by their brisk tempi and impetuous manner.
 Edward Greenfield, music critic for The Guardian, wrote that Solti "conveys the authentic frisson of the great Elgarian moment more vividly than ever before on record."
 Late in his career he became enthusiastic about the music of Shostakovich, whom he admitted he failed to appreciate fully during the composer's lifetime.
 He made commercial recordings of seven of Shostakovich's fifteen symphonies.

-In 1983 Solti conducted for the only time at the Bayreuth Festival.
-By this stage in his career he no longer liked abstract productions of Wagner, or modernistic reinterpretations, such as Patrice Chéreau's 1976 Bayreuth Centenary Ring, which he found grew boring on repetition.
-Together with the director Sir Peter Hall and the designer William Dudley, he presented a Ring cycle that aimed to represent Wagner's intentions.
+In 1983, Solti conducted for the only time at the Bayreuth Festival.
+By this stage in his career, he no longer liked abstract productions of Wagner, or modernistic reinterpretations, such as Patrice Chéreau's 1976 Bayreuth Centenary Ring, which he found grew boring on repetition.
+Together with the director Sir Peter Hall and designer William Dudley, he presented a Ring cycle that aimed to represent Wagner's intentions.
 The production was not well received by German critics, who expected radical reinterpretation of the operas.
 Solti's conducting was praised, but illnesses and last-minute replacements of leading performers affected the standard of singing.
 He was invited to return to Bayreuth for the following season, but was unwell and withdrew on medical advice before the 1984 festival began.